Project Variables

 Overwritten per scenario when needed

-Some variables are system-defined (such as project horizon or current period), while others can be custom variables created by users.
+Some variables are system-defined, while others can be custom variables created by users.
 Variables can hold numeric or non-numeric values.

 Using variables ensures that changing a value in one place automatically updates all calculations that rely on it.